-Here are some idioms to get you started winning hearts and minds in your Filipino community.
+Here are some Tagalog idioms to get you started winning hearts and minds in your Filipino community.

 These are just a few of the Tagalog idioms.
-A broader review of many of the most popular idioms is available on YourDictionary.
-Many of the educational websites such as the Center for Southeast Asian Studies at Northern Illinois University also provide listings of Tagalog idioms.
+A broader review of many of the most popular Filipino idioms is available here on YourDictionary.
+If you're interested in further expanding your vocabulary, many of the educational websites such as the Center for Southeast Asian Studies at Northern Illinois University also provide listings of Tagalog idioms.

 Unlike the more positive idioms listed above, these are some of the more popular idioms for casting a negative impression about someone: